dracupid/nobone/readme.md

 				<b>Overview</b>
 			</a>
 		</h4>
-		<p><p>A abstract renderer for any string resources, such as template, source code, etc.
+		<p><p>A abstract renderer for any string resources, such as template, source content, etc.
 It automatically uses high performance memory cache.
 You can run the benchmark to see the what differences it makes.
 Even for huge project its memory usage is negligible.</p>